 - In what ways will the project contribute to the mission of the community partner(s)?

 - What method(s) will be used to assess the impact of the project?

 We are committed to working with you to develop a competitive proposal.
-Because publicly-engaged scholarship presents unique challenges, graduate students who meet the stated criteria and submit successful letters of intent are required to attend a half-day workshop on Friday, November 13, 2015.
+Because publicly-engaged scholarship presents unique challenges, graduate students who meet the stated criteria and submit successful letters of intent are required to attend a half-day workshop.
 Community partners are encouraged to attend this workshop, which will provide additional information about grant expectations, as well as opportunities to discuss proposed projects within a supportive environment.

 - Significance, timeliness, innovation, and feasibility of proposed scholarship, pedagogy, or creative work